 Diabetes can be controlled and self-managed, however, it requires you to think about it everyday, throughout the day.
-What is a typical day in the life of a person with diabetes?
+What is an ideal diabetes day?

 Medication must be taken as directed.
 Some pills need to be taken before a meal, others during or after a meal.